Randozart/IMP/RESEARCH_BIBLIOGRAPHY.md

 *   **Published:** December 12, 2025
 *   **arXiv ID:** `2512.11550`
 *   **Link:**[https://arxiv.org/abs/2512.11550](https://arxiv.org/abs/2512.11550)
 *   **Relevance to IMP:** This paper explicitly explores the "prefill-decode asymmetry."
-It validates your strategy of separating the compute-heavy prefill (matrix operations) from the bandwidth-heavy decoding (KV-cache traffic), and outlines how Dynamic Partial Reconfiguration (DPR) on edge FPGAs can prevent the quadratic cost of sequence lengths from crippling your 19.2 GB/s DDR4 limit.
+It validates the strategy of separating the compute-heavy prefill (matrix operations) from the bandwidth-heavy decoding (KV-cache traffic), and outlines how Dynamic Partial Reconfiguration (DPR) on edge FPGAs can prevent the quadratic cost of sequence lengths from crippling the 19.2 GB/s DDR4 limit.

 ### 9. TENET
 **TENET: An Efficient Sparsity-Aware LUT-Centric Architecture for Ternary LLM Inference On Edge**